SOFTINUX/Base_Doc/source/implement_your_extension/into_base_solution.rst

-New Extension into Base solution
+New Extension with Base source
 ********************************

+Use Base solution and add your extension code into it.

 Add a new project
 =================